 The person who lodged the application (the applicant) will be asked to speak first and confirm the details of their claim.
-The respondent is then able to respond to the claim and present their evidence.
+The respondent can then respond to the claim and present evidence.

 The Tribunal may question each party about their evidence.
 Each party will also have an opportunity to question the evidence or statements made by the other party.